henryperkins/obsidian-copilot/README.md

 Please also help spread the word by sharing about the Copilot for Obsidian Plugin on Twitter/X, Reddit, or any other social media platform you use.

 You can find me on Twitter/X [@logancyang](https://twitter.com/logancyang).

+## Configuring Settings for `o1-preview` Deployments

+To configure settings for `o1-preview` deployments, follow these steps:

+1. **Max Completion Tokens**: Set the maximum number of tokens for completions.
+2. **Reasoning Effort**: Set the reasoning effort for the `o1` model.

+### Limitations

+- System messages are not supported for `o1-preview` models.
+- The deployment name set in Azure must be used in settings.